Dodge Charger Insurance Rates

 Large Cities $2,206

-These rate differences illustrate why all drivers should compare rates quotes based on a specific location and their own personal driving habits, instead of using price averages.
+These rate differences show why everyone should compare rates for a specific zip code and their own driving history, rather than relying on average rates.

 Use the form below to get customized rates for your location.